Eric Jansson: Emigration to America

-Villagers lived as a collective religious colony for 15 years, from 1846 to 1861, tilling the soil, tending their animals, and building their settlement with handmade bricks.
-A large number of Shakers from Pleasant Hill, Kentucky, joined the community, as did thirty converts from Hopedale, Massachusetts.
-When a fifth group of more than four hundred immigrants from Sweden arrived in 1847, the commune's population reached 700, but the subsequent severe winter led to food shortages and illness, and about 200 people left to join a nearby Methodist community, using personal wealth they had hidden in order to buy land.
+Villagers lived as a collective religious colony for 15 years from 1846 to 1861, tilling the soil, tending their animals, and building their settlement with handmade bricks.
+A large number of Shakers from Pleasant Hill, Kentucky joined the community, as did thirty converts from Hopedale, Massachusetts.
+When a fifth group of more than four hundred immigrants from Sweden arrived in 1847, the commune's population reached 700, but the subsequent severe winter led to food shortages and illness and about 200 people left to join a nearby Methodist community, using personal wealth they had hidden in order to buy land.
 Some local pioneers were amazed by their lifestyle and the relative success that it generated, since after 1847 the community grew both cash crops and food for themselves, as well as manufactured carpet for sale (production would peak in 1857 at 150,000 yards before the new Chicago, Burlington & Quincy Railroad would bring cheaper manufactured goods from Chicago and the east).
 Although Jansson had ordered celibacy during the lean years, in 1848, the year the community built the (still-standing) Colony Church, Jansson lifted the ban and conducted mass marriage ceremonies, arranging the marriages 83 of 102 couples married between 1848 and 1853.

 But the idyllic life in rural Illinois was not to last.
-His own wife, Maja Stina, died in a cholera outbreak which killed about 150 colonists.
-While Jansson remarried in September 1849, the doctor that the group brought from Nauvoo, Illinois, to deal with the earlier outbreak proved both incompetent and expensive.
-Dr. Robert Foster foreclosed on some of Jansson's promissory notes so that 30 pairs of communal oxen, 94 calves and other communal livestock and possessions were auctioned off in 1849.
-In 1850, Jansson sent nine of his followers to California, hoping that they would prospect successfully during the California Gold Rush, and that this additional wealth would help support their community.
-Although nearly bankrupted by Dr. Foster, and despite the desertions, the colony of 100 men, 250 women and 200 children owned 4000 acres of land, a church, grist and flour mills, three dwellinghouses and five other buildings.
+Jansson's own wife, Maja Stina, died in a cholera outbreak which killed about 150 colonists.
+While Jansson remarried in September 1849, the doctor that the group brought from Nauvoo, Illinois to deal with the earlier outbreak proved both incompetent and expensive.
+Dr. Robert Foster foreclosed on some of Jansson's promissory notes so that 30 pairs of communal oxen, 94 calves, and other communal livestock and possessions were auctioned off in 1849.
+In 1850, Jansson sent nine of his followers to California, hoping that they would prospect successfully during the California Gold Rush and that this additional wealth would help support their community.
+Although nearly bankrupted by Dr. Foster and despite the desertions, the colony of 100 men, 250 women, and 200 children owned 4000 acres of land, a church, grist and flour mills, three dwelling houses, and five other buildings.